orcasound/orca-eye-aye/README.md

 Through my internship, I proposed to create an open object detection model for real time vessel monitoring in the marine environment.
 My project involved two phases, both leveraging an archive of about half a million unlabeled side-view vessel images from a [Marine Monitor (M2) radar-camera system](https://m2marinemonitor.com/) ([more info about M2](#).
 First, I collaborated with [Protected Seas](https://protectedseas.net) and [Beam Reach](https://beamreach.blue/) to build an 11-class side-view vessel data set using the [Roboflow](Roboflow.com) annotation app.
 Second, using the labeled data set, we developed an initial vessel detection model using the YOLO algorithm.

 ### Phase 1.
-Generate an open-access labeled data set of side-view vessel images from the Marine Monitor (M2) system located at the Orcasound Lab and publish it under a Creative Commons license.
+Generate an open-access labeled dataset of side-view vessel images

+Leveraging the image archive from the Marine Monitor (M2) system located at the Orcasound Lab, our inital goal was to publish an open labeled dataset with thousands of images under a Creative Commons license.
 For context, here is the M2 vessel tracking system mounted in a madrona tree at the Orcasound Lab:

-It uses radar and AIS to aim a pan-tilt-zoom camera at passing vessels and photograph them (primarily acquiring side-view images).
+M2 uses radar and AIS to aim a pan-tilt-zoom camera at passing vessels and photograph them (primarily acquiring side-view images).
 You can explore more [images of the Marine Monitor deployment at Orcasound Lab](https://photos.app.goo.gl/axfEaEMb6aw9acto6).
-An example vessel image from the system is shown at the top of this README.
+An example vessel image from the system with box bounding a labled object is shown at the top of this README.

-Our long-term goal is a dataset of 10,000 samples governed by [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) license.
-Easy access and discovery of this training set is accomplished by serving it as part of Orcasound’s open data buckes (via Amazon's S3 service), specifically the “Visual Sandbox”(funded by Beam Reach).
+Our long-term goal is a dataset of 10,000 samples governed by a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) license.
+Easy access and discovery of this training set is accomplished by serving it as part of Orcasound’s open data buckets (via Amazon's S3 service), specifically the “Visual Sandbox” (funded by Beam Reach).
 The marine vessels are classified into 11 classes (as of release 1):

     - non-commercial small
     - non-commercial medium